Sibylla, Queen of Jerusalem: Marriage

-Count Raymond of Tripoli, who was by then also prince of Galilee in the Kingdom of Jerusalem, became regent for the young king due to being the nearest male relative.
-He allowed Sibylla and Baldwin's mother, Agnes, to return to court.
-The siblings came to be strongly influenced by their mother in the following years.
-Baldwin's condition deteriorated rapidly after his accession, and there was no longer any doubt that he was affected by leprosy.
-A brother-in-law was quickly sought.
-The groom chosen by Raymond and the High Court was William Longsword, son of Marquis William V of Montferrat and cousin of both Holy Roman Emperor Frederick Barbarossa and King Louis VII of France.
+Count Raymond of Tripoli, who was by then also prince of Galilee in the Kingdom of Jerusalem, became regent for the young king on the basis of being the nearest male relative.
+He allowed Sibylla and Baldwin's mother, Agnes, to return to court, and Agnes had strong attachment to and influence on her children in the following years.
+Baldwin's condition deteriorated rapidly after his accession, and since it was clear that he had leprosy, it became imperative to arrange a marriage for Sibylla.
+The groom chosen by Raymond and the High Court was William "Longsword" of Montferrat, son of Marquis William V of Montferrat and cousin of both Holy Roman Emperor Frederick Barbarossa and King Louis VII of France.
+Additionally, William V took part in the Second Crusade, displaying his family's dedication to the Kingdom of Jerusalem.

-By the time William arrived in the East in October 1176, the barons of the Kingdom of Jerusalem were no longer so well disposed towards him, likely because Emperor Frederick had suffered military setbacks against the Lombard League and could no longer be expected to aid Catholics in the East.
-But the marriage had to go forward because if she were to be jilted again, Sibylla's marriage prospects could irreparably diminish.
-The couple married in November, and he was granted the County of Jaffa and Ascalon.
-Sibylla was the only countess in the kingdom beside her mother, who had been granted the title after the annulment of the royal marriage, which conferred a certain distinction.
-Baldwin may have offered to abdicate in William's favour, but William would have declined because he knew he lacked support among the nobility.
+William arrived in the East in October 1176; by that time, the barons of the Kingdom of Jerusalem were no longer so well disposed towards him, likely because Emperor Frederick had suffered military setbacks against the Lombard League and could no longer be expected to aid the Catholics in the East.
+William of Tyre reported that William Longsword's marriage to Sibylla was "unwelcome to and openly opposed by certain of those men by whose advice he had been summoned."
+The marriage had to go forward, however, because Sibylla's prospects could irreparably diminish if she were to be jilted again.
+According to William of Tyre, William Longsword became Sibylla's husband in November, just forty days after his arrival, as Baldwin and Sibylla had sworn on oath the previous year.
+William was subsequently granted the County of Jaffa and Ascalon, making Sibylla the only countess in the kingdom besides her mother, who had been granted the title after her annulment, which conferred a certain distinction.
+Baldwin may have offered to abdicate in William's favour, but William declined because he knew he lacked support among the nobility.
+Regardless, Sibylla and William appeared to have a stable future together, and could easily take authority if required.